-In addition, a conductance value has been calculated based on a horizontal plate source model for those data points along the line where the response amplitude is sufficient to yield an acceptable estimate.
-The conductance was computed based on both the on-time and off-time channels.
-The on-time data provide a more accurate measure of the conductance of high-conductance sources.
+In addition, a conductance (COND) value has been calculated based on a horizontal plate source model for those data points along the line where the response amplitude is sufficient to yield an acceptable estimate.
+The conductance is computed on the off-time channels unless the on-time channels are of sufficient amplitude.
+The on-time data are used in this case because the on-time data provide a more accurate measure of the conductance of high-conductance sources.

 The final processing step was to merge the processed EM data with the other data sets into a Geosoft GDB file.
 The EM fiducial is used to synchronize the two datasets.
 The processed channels are labeled in the "streaming" database as Zon1 to Zon16, Zoff0 to Zoff16, Xon1 to Xon16, and Xoff0 to Xoff16.
+The overburden stripped channels are labeled Z1obr to Z16obr and X1obr to X16obr.
+The original RMS data (channels Z1RMS to Z6RMS, and X1RMS) have been converted from ppm to nT/s and are included in the final database.
+In the database the processed AeroTEM EM channels are expressed as nT/s.
+To convert to parts per billion (ppb), multiply by 6.96.

-Each conductor pick has been given an identification letter label, classified as either a thick (K) or thin (N) conductor and has also been classified according to a set of seven ranges of calculated on-time conductance values.
+Each conductor pick has been given an identification letter label and has also been classified according to a set of seven ranges of calculated off-time conductance values.
 The anomalies were then plotted on the plan maps with one of seven symbols reflecting that classification level.
+The maximum possible number of off-time channels is 16 given the last channel of the 17 measured is not included.